Scientific method: Experiments

-Evaluation and improvement
+Communication and iteration

+Watson and Crick then produced their model, using this information along with the previously known information about DNA's composition, especially Chargaff's rules of base pairing.
+After considerable fruitless experimentation, being discouraged by their superior from continuing, and numerous false starts,(McElheny 2004): Sunday, February 8, 1953 — Maurice Wilkes gave Watson and Crick permission to work on models, as Wilkes would not be building models until Franklin left DNA research.
+Watson and Crick were able to infer the essential structure of DNA by concrete modeling of the physical shapes of the nucleotides which comprise it.(Watson 1968): "Suddenly I became aware that an adenine-thymine pair held together by two hydrogen bonds was identical in shape to a guanine-cytosine pair held together by at least two hydrogen bonds. ..."
+They were guided by the bond lengths which had been deduced by Linus Pauling and by Rosalind Franklin's X-ray diffraction images.

 The scientific method is iterative.
 At any stage, it is possible to refine its accuracy and precision, so that some consideration will lead the scientist to repeat an earlier part of the process.
 Failure to develop an interesting hypothesis may lead a scientist to re-define the subject under consideration.
 Failure of a hypothesis to produce interesting and testable predictions may lead to reconsideration of the hypothesis or of the definition of the subject.
 Failure of an experiment to produce interesting results may lead a scientist to reconsider the experimental method, the hypothesis, or the definition of the subject.

-By 1027, Alhazen, based on his measurements of the refraction of light, was able to deduce that outer space was less dense than air, that is: "the body of the heavens is rarer than the body of air".
+This manner of iteration can span decades and sometimes centuries.
+Published papers can be built upon.
+For example: By 1027, Alhazen, based on his measurements of the refraction of light, was able to deduce that outer space was less dense than air, that is: "the body of the heavens is rarer than the body of air".
 In 1079 Ibn Mu'adh's Treatise On Twilight was able to infer that Earth's atmosphere was 50 miles thick, based on atmospheric refraction of the sun's rays.

+This is why the scientific method is often represented as circular – new information leads to new characterisations, and the cycle of science continues.
+Measurements collected can be archived, passed onwards and used by others.
 Other scientists may start their own research and enter the process at any stage.
 They might adopt the characterization and formulate their own hypothesis, or they might adopt the hypothesis and deduce their own predictions.
 Often the experiment is not done by the person who made the prediction, and the characterization is based on experiments done by someone else.
 Published results of experiments can also serve as a hypothesis predicting their own reproducibility.